InstantQuick/AzureFunctionsForSharePoint/APIDocs/index.md

 ## API Docs
 Complete documentation of the Azure Functions for SharePoint API see the [API Guide](api/index.md).

-## Recent Changes (Jan 19, 2017)
+## Recent Changes (Apr 19, 2017)
-* Added the CreateCredentialToken function
+* Added the ValidateCredentialToken function
-* Renamed GetAccessToken to GetACSAccessTokens
-* Breaking changes in config file format to support credential clients
+* Updated docs with link to [Deploy an Azure Function app using Azure ARM Templates](https://peteskelly.com/deploy-an-azure-function-app-using-azure-arm-templates/)